 Essential Info for Attending

 Guests have unlimited use of popular attractions such as The Haunted Mansion, Splash Mountain, Big Thunder Railroad, Pirates of the Caribbean, Dumbo, Space Mountain, Buzz Lightyear’s Space Ranger Spin, and many more.
 Keep in mind that not all attractions will be open during the party.
-FASTPASS tickets are not distributed during the party since lines are usually pretty short.
-Lines will be the shortest during the two parades and after the Holiday Wishes Fireworks when many families with young children leave the park.
+Lines will be the shortest during the two parades and after the Minnie’s Wonderful Christmastime Fireworks Show when many families with young children leave the park.
 Here is a complete list of attractions that will be open during the party:

 - The Many Adventures of Winnie the Pooh